FuturisticSEC/FuturisticSEC.github.io/_pages/services.md

 * _Motion/Temperature Detectors_
 * _Flood Control Detectors_

-We make delivery of the below security devices.
+While biometrics systems are often used for security purposes, they also are being used to provide a convenience for certain business and home applications, We make delivery of any of the below security devices.

 * _Fingerprint door lock_
 * _Fingerprint safe for guns and documents_